-For more information about using the CXFS GUI, the cxfs_admin command, or the cmgr command to perform these tasks, see CXFS Administration Guide for SGI InfiniteStorage.
+For more information about using the CXFS GUI, cxfs_admin, or cmgr to perform these tasks, see CXFS Administration Guide for SGI InfiniteStorage.

 Configuring HBA Failover for Windows 2000 and Windows 2003

 The QLogic HBA on Windows 2000 and Windows 2003 also supports a mechanism to configure the automatic failover to another HBA port if the configured port is no longer able to see the target.